WOOD BUFFALO SMALL ANIMAL HOSPITAL

 Wood Buffalo Small Animal Hospital is a great institution that has made a massive impact in my life and career.
 I’ve learned so much, and I feel lucky to have worked with such a supportive and caring team.

 Dr. Sandeep Mehmi, DVM & Aspiring Orthopedic Surgeon

 Wood Buffalo Small Animal Hospital

 From here Dr. Mehmi is heading over to Carrington Animal Hospital in Kelowna—another VetCare practice—to continue his studies by working with Dr. Grellan O’Reilly, a specialist in orthopedic surgery.
-Dr. Mehmi will be working with Dr. O’Reilly for at least the next six to eight months learning new techniques and hands-on practice.
+For the next six to eight months, Dr. Mehmi will be working with Dr. O’Reilly to learn new techniques and hands-on practice.
 VetCare also arranged for him to visit Vancouver once a week to shadow another orthopedic surgeon.
 He’s currently focused on completing his certification, after which he will then move on to his residency.